 The best- before date (sometime shown as BBE – best before end), is about quality and not safety.
 The food will be safe to eat after this date, but may not be at its best.
 Its flavour and texture might not be as good.
 Best- before dates appear on a wide range of foods including frozen foods, dried and tinned foods.
 The best- before date will only be accurate if the food is stored according to the instructions on the packaging.

-How to store food safely and make it last longer?
+How to reduce food waste – storing safely and make it last longer

 There are a number of foods that need to be kept in the fridge to help slow down germs’ growth and keep food fresh and safe for longer.
 These are foods marked with a “use by” date and “keep refrigerated” on the label, such as milk, meat and ready meals.